OMQ/Assist-OTRS-5/README.md

 80% of service requests are recurring.
 The [artificial intelligence](https://www.omq.ai/blog/artificial-intelligence-in-customer-service/) of OMQ detects known requests and shows possible answers.
 Therefore the engine understands the intention of the **service requests**.
 Text blocks will be displayed on the right side of the ticket view.
 The **service agent** compose an email reply with a single click.
 If you like to answer with a different text you can use the smart **search field** of OMQ Assist.
 While you enter a search term the smart autocomplete predicts meaningfull search combinations to find the right answer.

-Do you like to find out more?
-We are very happy to assist zou with the installation of the newest OTRS Assist version.
-Therefore please [contact us](https://www.omq.ai/company/contact/).

 ## Product functions:

 - **Easy to use**